atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 * ■ -..
 4 ■.
 -?«.
 Perhaps,.
 Madam, i Lady Lumley
 •• *
-shay be more used to the company of w — es and sharpers, than i am, " said;
+shay be more used to the company of w --es and sharpers, than i am, " said;
 ; Jefferson.. cs '.
 '**
 i - . ■;